Introduction

 Project structure

-The Fluid Flux project is organized in a certain way, this short description will bring you closer to what kind of content can be found in each folder.
+The Fluid Flux project is organized in a certain way.
+This short description will bring you closer to what kind of content can be found in each folder.

 - Editor – editor-related tools, icons, utilities, procedural mesh generator